seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/07_July/28/README.md

 #### 2025, Monday, July 28th

-- I did not play yet today.
+- ~~I did not play yet today.
 I may play after 10:00 pm or 11:00 pm, but I might not play today, if issues come up with my nighttime schedule.
-It is currently unlikely, due to how my schedule is going so far today. - 2025, Monday, July 28th
+It is currently unlikely, due to how my schedule is going so far today.~~
+- I skipped gameplay again this week, due to a lack of time. - 2025, Monday, July 28th

 ---